Best Timing for Campus Visits

-What’s important here is remembering that every student is different – some are raring to go in freshmen year and want to visit early and often, while others need to limit their visits to avoid overwhelm.
+It’s important to remember that every student is different – some are raring to go in freshmen year and want to visit early, while others need to limit their visits to avoid overwhelm.
 Some families have ample time and resources for visiting schools all over the country; others have to be more strategic to maximize a limited number of visits.

 Here’s my suggested strategy for timing your campus visits:

 For many freshmen and sophomores, college seems long way off and a campus visit won’t have much meaning.
 When I ask students about visits they made before junior year, they often have vague memories of random things (“We saw deer outside the dorms!”)
 Its natural – younger students are learning to navigate high school and aren’t yet thinking about college in earnest.
 So while a parent may be eager to start researching early, think twice before taking your student to a bunch of campuses before junior year.